quarterfall/cloudcheck/README.md

 # cloudcheck

-A repository containing examples of the Cloud Check feature of the Quarterfall platform
+A repository containing examples of the Cloud check feature of the Quarterfall platform